Chain algebras of finite distributive lattices: The chain algebra of a finite distributive lattice

 Step 1: By construction, $G(L)$ has at least as many connected components as the number of different values the rank function takes, which is $|P|+1$.
 We shall prove that $t_i$ and $t_j$ belong to the same connected component of $G(L)$ if $\rank(t_i)=\rank(t_j)$, giving $G(L)$ exactly $|P|+1$ components.
 The proof is by induction on the rank.
 The base case $k=0$ is clear since we only have one element of rank $0$.
 Now assume the statement holds for all ranks up to $k$, and let $\rank{t_i}=\rank{t_j}=k+1$.
 Let $t_{i'}$ be some element covered by $t_i$ and let $t_{j'}$ be some element covered by $t_j$.
 Note that such elements will always exist and have rank $k$.
 By the induction hypothesis, $t_{i'}$ and $t_{j'}$ belong to the same connected component of $G(L)$.
 In other words, there is a path $t_{i'}t_{a_1}\ldots t_{a_p}t_{j'}$ in $G(L)$.
 Assume that this is the shortest possible path between $t_{i'}$ and $t_{j'}$.
 We proceed by induction on the length of this path. \Cref{rank} illustrates the idea.
 The statement clearly holds in the base case: if our path has length $0$, that is to say, if $i'=j'$, then $t_{i'}=t_{j'}$ is covered by both $t_i$ and $t_j$ therefore, $t_i$ and $t_j$ are either equal or adjacent in $G(L)$.
 For the induction step, let $t_{b_1}:=t_{i'}\vee t_{a_1}$.
 Since $t_{i'}$ and $t_{a_1}$ are adjacent in $G(L)$, we get $\rank (t_{b_1})=k+1$, and thus $t_{b_1}$ covers both $t_{i'}$ and $t_{a_1}$.
 Moreover, $t_i$ and $t_{b_1}$ either coincide or are adjacent in $G(L)$.
 Indeed, they both cover $t_{i'}$, which means $t_{i'}=t_i\wedge t_{b_1}$, unless $i=b_1$.
 Now that we have shown that $t_i$ is either adjacent or equal to $t_{b_1}$, it is enough to prove that $t_{b_1}$ is in the same connected component as $t_j$.
 We already know that $t_{b_1}$ covers $t_{a_1}$ and $t_j$ covers $t_{j'}$, and that $t_{a_1}\ldots t_{j'}$ is the shortest possible path between $t_{a_1}$ and $t_{j'}$, thus the statement holds by induction.

 Step 2: An oriented incidence matrix $B(G(L))$ is constructed as follows.
 We give some direction to the edges of $G(L)$; the columns of $B(G(L))$ are indexed by edges, and the rows are indexed by vertices.
 The column of $t_i \to t_j $ gets a $-1$ in row $i$, a $1$ in row $j$, and $0$ in all other rows.
 By \cite[Proposition 4.3]{Biggs} the rank of the incidence matrix of a directed graph equals the number of vertices minus the number of connected components of the graph.
 Therefore, by Step~1 we get $\rank B(G(L))=|L|-|P|-1$.
 We let $U$ denote the column space of $B(G(L))$.
+Note that the entries of a vector in $U$ always sum up to $0$.